TheodoreHua/cim-client/README.md

 ## Usage
 > [!IMPORTANT]
 >
-> As this client makes use of a TUI (Text User Interface), it is recommended to run the program in a modern terminal emulator.
+> As this client makes use of a TUI (Terminal User Interface), it is recommended to run the program in a modern terminal emulator.
 >
 > For Windows specifically, it is recommended to use Windows Terminal instead of the default Command Prompt.
 For Linux, almost all terminal emulators should work fine.